 Special Status Species.
 Impacts on special status species from MSA-1 construction would be similar to North Ramp special status species impacts; however, impacts would be less intense because the MSA-1 project footprint is smaller.
 The DAF would follow the conservation measures outlined in the Biological Opinion issued by USFWS.
-A summary of the biological resources consultation actions and resource reports is provided in Appendix B.
+A summary of the biological resources consultation actions, conservation measures, and the Biological Opinion are provided in Appendix B.